Scientists from Perm Polytechnic University have turned drilling mud inside an oil well into a data transmission channel

 Scientists from the Mining and Oil Faculty of PNRPU decided to use the liquid as a communication channel.
 To do this, they introduced a pulsator into the previously created wellbore trajectory control system on fiber optic gyroscopes - a mechanical "plate" that is attached to the drill string and blocks the flow of solution with a given frequency, creating hydraulic pulses (water hammer).
 They are converted into binary code (0 and 1), where each hydraulic shock is a signal.
 They, like Morse code, carry digital information about drilling parameters.
 For example, a series of ones means a long burst of pressure.

 At high speed, the signal reaches the surface, where highly sensitive sensors record the slightest changes in pressure.
-Then, special software, also developed by polytechnics, filters noise and decodes data, displaying information about the movement on the screen.
+Then, special software, also developed by Polytechnic scientists, filters noise and deciphers the data, displaying information about the movement on the screen.
 As a result, the operator receives an accurate three-dimensional picture of the drilling trajectory in real time on the monitor.

-Currently, the system is undergoing industrial testing at deposits in the Perm Territory.
+Currently, the system is undergoing industrial testing at deposits in the Perm region.
 This technology opens up new opportunities for safe and accurate drilling of complex wells, significantly reducing risks and economic losses.